Jason Todd: Return from the grave

-Years later, while trying to discover the identity of a mysterious figure plotting against him, Batman discovers that Tim Drake, Jason's successor as Robin, has been kidnapped.
-He confronts the kidnapper and is stunned to discover that he is an adult Todd, standing at his own desecrated gravesite, and wearing a redesigned and darker version of his Robin costume.
-Batman subdues this mystery "Jason" and discovers that it is only Clayface impersonating Todd, concluding that "Jason's" greater physical age was to hide the flaws in Clayface's impersonation by allowing him to partially mimic Nightwing's combat skills.
-However, Todd's actual body is missing from its grave.
+Years later, while trying to discover the identity of a mysterious figure plotting against him, Batman discovers that Tim Drake, Todd's successor as Robin, has been kidnapped.
+He confronts the kidnapper and is stunned to discover that he is Todd.
+Batman subdues Todd and learns that he is really Clayface impersonating him.
+However, Todd's actual body is missing from his grave.

-It is later revealed that Todd had indeed died at the hands of the Joker.
-However, when Superboy-Prime alters reality from the paradise dimension in which he is trapped—his punches against the barrier keeping him from the rest of the universe causing temporal ripples that create an overlap of parallel timelines (Hypertime)—Jason Todd is restored to life (as he was meant to survive the Joker's assaults), breaks out of his coffin, and is eventually hospitalized; because he wandered so far from his grave before his discovery, no connection was ever drawn between the two events.
+When Superboy-Prime altered reality, Todd was restored to life.
+He breaks out of his coffin and is eventually hospitalized; because he wandered so far from his grave before his discovery, no connection was ever drawn between the two events.
 Todd never turns up on any missing person reports—as he was never 'missing'—nor can he be identified since no prints are on file for him.
-After spending a year in a coma and subsequently another year as an amnesiac vagrant, he is taken by Talia al Ghul after a small-time crook recognizes him as Robin due to his combat skills on the street.
+After spending a year in a coma and subsequently another year as an amnesiac vagrant, he is taken by Talia al Ghul after a small-time crook recognizes him.

-Talia took Todd in out of her love for Batman, while her father Ra's al Ghul was interested in the secret behind his resurrection.
-The League of Assassins tracked and eliminated everyone in Gotham who knew of Todd's resurrection to prevent Batman from finding out.
-They also interrogated Joker's henchmen who were with him during Todd's murder, in hopes to find out how the boy could have survived.
-Talia later restored Todd's health and memory by immersing him in a Lazarus Pit in which her father was also bathing and helped him escape the House of al Ghul.
-It is suggested by Ra's that the power of the pit resulted in Todd's mental instability.
-Ra's refers to Todd as a "curse" and a "pestilence" unleashed on the planet, saying that madness may affect him for "hours, months, or decades".
+Talia takes Todd in out of her love for Batman, while her father Ra's al Ghul is interested in the secret behind his resurrection.
+The League of Assassins track down and eliminate everyone in Gotham who knows of Todd's resurrection to prevent Batman from finding out.
+They also interrogate Joker's henchmen who were with him during Todd's murder in hopes to find out how he could have survived.
+Talia later restores Todd's health and memory by immersing him in a Lazarus Pit.

-Using the money from Talia and infuriated by her statement that he "remains unavenged", Todd paid a group of mercenaries to help him return to Gotham.
-Upon arriving, he enacts a plan to get revenge on Batman, whom he resents for refusing to kill the Joker and thus avenge his death.
+After engaging in a sexual liaison with Talia, she manipulates Todd by convincing him to take revenge on Batman.
+Using the money from Talia and infuriated by her statement that he "remains unavenged", Todd pays a group of mercenaries to help him return to Gotham.
+Upon arriving, he enacts a plan to get revenge on Batman, whom he resents for refusing to kill the Joker and avenge his death.